 County Durham Cultural Education Partnership

-The role of the partnership is to work together, and with external partners, to instigate collaborative, informed approaches using arts and culture to address the needs of children and young people in County Durham.
+The County Durham Cultural Education Partnership (CDCEP) is a platform for organisations, schools and service providers to work together to instigate collaborative, informed approaches using arts and culture to address the needs of children and young people.

 Aims and objectives